railwayapp/docs/src/docs/guides/private-networking.md

 </Collapse>

-## Changing the service name for DNS
+## Changing the Service Name for DNS

 Within the service settings you can change the service name to which you refer, e.g. `api-1.railway.internal` -> `api-2.railway.internal`